LaneSawyerT/best-of-music/README.md

     -  All content was written by the developer.

-    -  Psychological properties of colours text in the README.md was found - [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

     - w3schools was used as a general source of knowledge.

     - [Dev.io](https://dev.to/kpulkit29/custom-validation-in-materialize-css-1p0e) Was used to validate the Image URL